junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 **Contraceptive implants**

-Common brands: Jadelle, Implanon, Norplant
+Common brands:

+  - Jadelle

+  - Implanon

+  - Norplant

 Implants work by preventing the woman’s ovaries from releasing an egg.